capri-docking/capri-docking.github.io/capri-covid/T183/T183-index.md

   feature: pages/banner_publications.png
 ---

-This page provides information about the predictions and analyses of the CAPRI COVID Round 51, target T182.
+This page provides information about the predictions and analyses of the CAPRI COVID Round 51, target T183.

 ### Methodology
-The results presented are of the Scorer submissions of Targets 183.
+The results presented are of the Scorer submissions of Target 183.

 *Contacts:* Contacts between entities were determined using a 5 Å distance threshold.
 Clashes (contacts below 2.5 Å), if any, were ignored.
 Only inter-chain contacts were considered.